lter/ltertools/README.md

   content to the `dev` folder, and open a pull request when you are finished

+`ltertools` will maintain a consistent “feel” of casing and style of functions but we (the maintainers) are happy to perform these edits on your behalf.
+If you’d like to take care of this yourself (completely optional!) you are welcome to do so.
+Please see `CONTRIBUTING.md` for a specific style guide.

 ## Synonymous Function Procedure

 If you would like to contribute a function that is similar to a function